 HR Service Delivery - including Talent Acquisition (TA) - has long used a variety of models, from internal centralized or de-centralized to internal shared services, outsourced partners, offshoring and a hybrid mix of some or all of the above.
-And 2020 has seen massive shifts in the way HR functions operate and deliver services to their organizations.
-We entered the year with record-low unemployment and many industries at or near historic highs for hiring rates.
-Just months later, HR leaders had to turn their attention from talent acquisition to crisis management and communications, hiring freezes and downsizing.
-Some of this downsizing directly impacted TA teams as organizations looked for ways to cut costs.
-As CHROs and Talent Acquisition leaders plan their way forward for a successful recovery, the structure of TA functions must be reevaluated to ensure they’re set to continue delivering strategic talent and results to the business.
+We have seen massive shifts in the way HR functions operate and deliver services to their organizations due to the pandemic.
+HR leaders had to turn their attention from talent acquisition to crisis management and communications, hiring freezes and adjusting to the new normal.
+As CHROs and Talent Acquisition leaders continue to manage through change, the structure of TA functions must be reevaluated to ensure they’re set to continue delivering strategic talent and results to the business.
 This is a unique opportunity to reset and rethink how your organization accomplishes TA and consider how your TA structure can support short-term initiatives – or transform for long-term success.

 What’s the best talent acquisition model?